 Delve into what your palette can be and then start experimenting.
 Success is a guarantee — because your success is about experimenting and having fun, artists!

 And if you are ready for your next step in watercolor, Painting from Photographs in Watercolor with Jo Beth Gilliam is the video download for you.
-It equips you with how to use photographs as references to get a beautiful painting while avoiding all the problems that artists face when they use photos the wrong way.
-And at check out use the coupon code SAVETEN and save $10 on the video download.
+It equips you with how to use photographs as references to get a beautiful painting while avoiding all the problems artists often face when they use photos the wrong way.
 Enjoy!